particle-iot/docs/src/content/reference/device-os/firmware.md

 You can also have advertising automatically stop after a period of time.
 The parameter is in units of 10 milliseconds, so if you want to advertise for 10 seconds you'd set the parameter to 1000.

 Pass 0 to advertise until stopped.
-This is the default value.
+This is the default.

 Returns 0 on success or a non-zero error code.